Need a last-minute thyme substitute? These best ten ingredient alternatives will get you out of trouble.

-To substitute fresh for dried herbs, you can use one teaspoon of dried thyme for one tablespoon of fresh herbs.
+To substitute fresh for dried herbs, you can use 1 teaspoon of dried thyme for 1 tablespoon of fresh herbs.

 Basil is a herb that is part of the mint family, just like thyme.
-As such, you can expect similar minty notes to the two.
+As such, you can expect similar minty notes.
 Both herbs are common staples in Mediterranean cuisine.
 Basil is a cross between savory and sweet.
 You can also describe it as having a licorice-like taste, something that you also get with thyme.
 As such, it pairs well with a lot of dishes that thyme is used in.

-You can swap thyme with basil.
-If both herbs are fresh, use a ratio of 1 to 1.
-However, if you are using dried basil for dried thyme, you can use a 2:1 ratio.
-This is because when basil is dried, it tends to lose a bit of its punch.
+When swapping thyme with basil, if both herbs are fresh, use a ratio of 1 to 1.
+However, if you are using dried basil for dried thyme, you can use a 2 to 1 ratio.
+When basil is dried, it tends to lose a bit of its punch.

 This is another blend of herbs and spices used in dishes that require a certain dynamic taste.
 Sage and thyme are the main ingredients in this blend.
 The blend of herbs often includes thyme as well as sage, rosemary, and marjoram.
 While these are the usual suspects, you can still add other ingredients and spices to the mix to get the taste you want in your poultry dish.

 The presence of thyme in this blend makes it easy to swap out with thyme in recipes.
-Use one teaspoon of poultry seasoning to replace one teaspoon of thyme.
+Use 1 teaspoon of poultry seasoning to replace 1 teaspoon of thyme.